 Congratulations!
 You’re married!
 After all the wedding vendor contracts and guest lists and thank you notes, the last thing you want to deal with right now is more documents.
 The cumbersome post-marriage name change process is probably the least exciting thing about getting married.
 The procedure can be overwhelming and it is easy to procrastinate legally changing your name, even months after your wedding.

-Our founders, Josh Gelb and Jake Wolff, are former attorneys who know this hassle all too well.
-It’s our primary goal to take the stress out of the name change process.
-All you have to do is choose the package that’s right for you, fill out a form containing your basic information and then sit back and relax.
-We’ll do the legwork for you!
-In a few short days, you’ll receive all of the paperwork needed to change your name in pre-addressed envelopes.
-The paperwork is clearly marks all the areas that require your signature, so just sign and initial on the market spots, mail the paperwork off in the pre-addressed envelopes and voilà!
-You have a new name!
+Our founder, Jake Wolff knows this too well!
+Our primary goal is to take the stress out of the name change process.
+All you need to do is choose the package that’s right for you, complete our EasyForm with your basic information and relax!
+HitchSwitch will do all of the legwork for you!
+In a few short days, you’ll receive all of the paperwork needed to legally change your name.
+Once received, all you need to do is enter your sensitive information (such as your Social Security number), and sign where indicated!
+Any areas that require your attention or signature are clearly marked!
+Once complete, mail the paperwork off in the pre-addressed envelopes and voilà!

 1. Obtain your marriage certificate (Note: this is not the same thing as your marriage license!)